FAQs

 Catering

 How do you decide what to eat?
-Will this also follow the democratic approach?
+Does this also follow the democratic approach?

 We have an approach to food based on Ellyn Satter’s Division of Responsibility model.
 Adults decide what to eat, when and where, children decide whether they eat and how much.
 We have family style tables with a class and a teacher eating together.
 The food is served in the middle of the table and then young people can serve themselves.